 All classes in S1 are organised as mixed ability classes at the start of the session.
 The mixed ability classes are formed by placing as wide a range of ability as possible in each class.
 Boys and girls receive exactly the same courses and will get the same opportunities to progress.
-The information for arranging the classes comes from primary school reports.
-We try to ensure that any pupil from a primary school would have at least one other pupil from the same primary school in his/her class.
+In most instances, targeted support groups in Literacy, Numeracy and Health and Wellbeing will also be introduced.
+The information for arranging the classes comes from Primary School reports/discussions with Primary Staff.
+We try to ensure that any pupil from a Primary School would have at least one other pupil from the same Primary School in his/her class.